Bounding the Minimum Time of a Quantum Measurement

-\emph{Measurement times in the boson-boson model.---} Here, we consider a bosonic apparatus interacting with a bosonic environment.
+Here, we consider a bosonic apparatus interacting with a bosonic environment.
 This was the theoretical framework used in \cite{brune1996observing}.
-The apparatus is represented by a cat state with pointer states $\ket{\alpha}$ and $\ket{-\alpha}$, where $|\alpha|^2$ is the mean number of excitations.
+The apparatus is represented by a cat state with pointer states $\ket*{\alpha}$ and $\ket*{-\alpha}$, where $|\alpha|^2$ is the mean number of excitations.
 At $t=0$ the state of $\mathcal{QA}$ is

 while the post-measurement state is